 Take a closer look at the Kw values, and you will realize that the value is actually moving down as the temperature increases.
 When learning about self-ionization, h+ definition, and how to calculate Kw chemistry, it is important to be cautious.
 Although Kw is changing as the temperature changes, the water remains neutral.
 This is caused by the fact that both hydrogen ions and hydroxide ions change in the same proportion.

 For many students in college, understanding Kw chemistry concepts such as what does h+ mean in chemistry and how to calculate Kw chemistry is never easy.
 To find calculating Kw value simple and fun, you should go back to the basics of what acids and bases are.
 Then, work your way up by exploring how the two apply in water.
 At every moment, when calculating the value of Kw water, you should note that you are dealing with pure water.
+Hopefully now you understand what is Kw chemistry.

 Do not let Kw value calculation stress you, use this post, and seek help to become a pro!